 - Ancestors of the Pure Land Tradition Part One

 - Ancestors of the Pure Land Tradition Part Two

 - The Lotus Sutra

-Although the course is delivered from a distinctly Pureland perspective, we welcome students of all persuasions (Buddhist and non-Buddhist) who are genuinely interested in discovering more about this particular form of Buddhism.
-Indeed, students who are not Pureland Buddhists often make an especially enriching contribution to the course through their assignments.
+Paripurna Richard Ollier, the main course leader writes: Vow 22 aimed to provide students with a comprehensive grounding in the history, philosophy and practice of Pure Land Buddhism.
+Although the course was delivered from a distinctly Pure Land perspective, we welcomed students of all persuasions (Buddhist and non-Buddhist) who were genuinely interested in discovering more about this particular form of Buddhism.
+Indeed, students who are not Pure Land Buddhists often made an especially enriching contribution to the course through their assignments.

-It is suitable for those who simply wish to widen and deepen their knowledge of a form of Buddhism which has a long tradition in Asia, but which is a relative newcomer in Europe, as well as for people acting as Buddhist chaplains, or pursuing ministry in various forms.
-It is particularly pertinent for ordained members of the Amida Order, but it should be noted that it does not qualify people for ordination.
+It was suitable for those who simply wished to widen and deepen their knowledge of a form of Buddhism that has a long tradition in Asia, but which is a relative newcomer in Europe, as well as for people pursuing ministry in various forms.

 Students do not have to write traditional ‘essays’ in response to assignments (though they can certainly do so if they wish), and can produce creative work (poems, diagrams) and small pieces of research if these kind of response meet their needs.
 We work in a spirit of inclusion, and value student enthusiasm!
 We aim to comment in reasonable detail on each assignment submitted to us, but we do not ‘grade’ assignments: we are interested in helping people educate themselves, not in ‘assessing’ them.
 Students can work at their own pace through the modules – we realise that people often have busy work and family lives, and have to fit studying in around these.
 We are especially interested in assisting students to reflect constructively on their own ‘religious lives’.